-- 1.1 Accounting Professional & Ethical Standards Board Limited (APESB) issues APES GN 30 Outsourced Services (the Guidance Note) .
-GC21,SC7, SC34 SC59,SC70-72 - 1.2 APES GN 30 provides guidance for Members in Public Practice to consider when managing the risks associated with providing or utilising Outsourced Services.
-APES GN 30 should be considered in conjunction with other professional duties of Members, and any legal obligations that may apply. - 1.3 Members in Public Practice in Australia should follow the guidance in APES GN 30 when they provide or utilise Outsourced Services. - 1.4 Members in Public Practice working outside of Australia should follow the guidance in APES GN 30 to the extent to which they are not prevented from so doing by specific requirements of local laws and/or regulations in the country in which they are working. - 1.5 The Guidance Note is not intended to detract from any responsibilities which may be imposed by law or regulation. - 1.6 For the purposes of this Guidance Note, an Engagement which is subject to ASA 600 Special Considerations Audits of a Group Financial Report (Including the Work of Component Auditors) is not considered to be an Outsourced Service.
-GC8,SC6,SC8, SC25,SC29,SC32 - 1.7 All references to Professional Standards and Guidance Notes are references to those provisions as amended from time to time. - 1.8 Members in Public Practice should be familiar with relevant Professional Standards and Guidance Notes when providing Professional Services. - 1.9 In applying the guidance outlined in APES GN 30, Members in Public Practice should be guided not merely by the words but also by the spirit of this Guidance Note and the Code. - 1.10 This Guidance Note is directed towards Members in Public Practice.
+- 1.1 Accounting Professional & Ethical Standards Board Limited (APESB) issues APES GN 30 Outsourced Services (the Guidance Note) - 1.2 APES GN 30 provides guidance for Members in Public Practice to consider when managing the risks associated with providing or utilising Outsourced Services.
+APES GN 30 should be considered in conjunction with other professional duties of Members, and any legal obligations that may apply. - 1.3 Members in Public Practice in Australia should follow the guidance in APES GN 30 when they provide or utilise Outsourced Services. - 1.4 Members in Public Practice working outside of Australia should follow the guidance in APES GN 30 to the extent to which they are not prevented from so doing by specific requirements of local laws and/or regulations in the country in which they are working. - 1.5 The Guidance Note is not intended to detract from any responsibilities which may be imposed by law or regulation. - 1.7 All references to Professional Standards and Guidance Notes are references to those provisions as amended from time to time. - 1.8 Members in Public Practice should be familiar with relevant Professional Standards and Guidance Notes when providing Professional Services. - 1.9 In applying the guidance outlined in APES GN 30, Members in Public Practice should be guided not merely by the words but also by the spirit of this Guidance Note and the Code. - 1.10 This Guidance Note is directed towards Members in Public Practice.
 However, Members in Business should apply this Guidance Note to the extent practicable when they provide or utilise Outsourced Services.